EasyG0ing1/ResumeBuilder/README.md

 If the JDK and Maven are correct, it should run just fine.

+If you add or remove any questions from Main class, make sure it has a related hint which you can see in the two methods that provide that text.
+Then delete the `.ResumeBuilder` folder so it can build everything properly upon first run.
+However, if you have answers that you've already saved, you will want to copy those somewhere so you can re-paste them into the text areas after making those changes.

 Create an issue if you are having any problems, and I'll see if I can help.

 Thanks!